waynerv/flask-mailman/docs/index.md

 ### In-memory backend

 The 'locmem' backend stores messages in a special attribute of the **Mail** instance.
-The `outbox` attribute is created when the first message is sent.
+The `outbox` attribute is created when the backend is first created (e.g. by sending a message or calling `.get_connection()`).
 It’s a list with an `EmailMessage` instance for each message that would be sent.

 To specify this backend, put the following in your configurations: